parapluu/Concuerror/docs/_posts/2017-10-14-concuerring-concuerror-ep-1.md

 Starting those jobs again would sometimes make them succeed.
 Other, local runs of the test suite, would sometimes crash with Concuerror's own timeout message ('a process did not respond...').
-These crashes would notably show up on different points within Concuerror's exploration of program schedulings.
+These crashes would notably show up at different points within Concuerror's exploration of program schedulings.

 These are all symptoms of heisenbugs.